IPNL-POLYU/AAE6102_Assignment2/README.md

 - Develop a **classic weighted RAIM algorithm [1]** to improve and monitor your positioning performance.
 - Based on your **weighted least squares (WLS) code from Assignment 1**, implement a weighted RAIM algorithm to process the provided **“Open-Sky” data**.
 - Ensure your solution effectively detects and mitigates the impact of faulty or low-quality measurements.
-- Compute the protection level based on
-  -1) 10^-1 of probability of false alarm (P_fa) and
-  -2) 10^-7 of probability of missed detection (P_md).
+- Compute the protection level based on: 1).
+10^-1 of probability of false alarm (P_fa) and 2).   -2) 10^-7 of probability of missed detection (P_md).

 Hint:  A threshold set at 5.33 σ, the probability that random Gaussian noise causes a value to exceed that threshold is only 1 in 10 million (10^-7)

 [1] Walter, T., & Enge, P. (1995, September).
 Weighted RAIM for precision approach.
 In Proceedings of Ion GPS (Vol. 8, No. 1, pp. 1995-2004).
 Institute of Navigation. https://web.stanford.edu/group/scpnt/gpslab/pubs/papers/Walter_IONGPS_1995_wraim.pdf